 Kensington Palace Gardens in west London is UK’s most expensive street where every property is worth an average £42.6m over 150 times the national average value according to a new report by Zoopla, the property website.
-The 29 mansions on the gated street which boasts residents including steel magnate Lakshmi Mittal, Russian Oligarchs Britain’s richest man Len Blavatnik and Chelsea Football Club owner Roman Abramovich, is worth a combined £1.24bn.
+The 29 mansions on the gated street —which boasts residents including steel magnate Lakshmi Mittal, Russian Oligarch and Britain’s richest man Len Blavatnik together with compatriot Chelsea Football Club owner Roman Abramovich — is worth a combined £1.24bn.

 The Boltons in SW10, where a nine-bedroom detached house sold for £51m in April, takes second place, with average property values standing at £30.3m.
 Grosvenor Crescent in the exclusive suburb of SW1 rounds out the top three, with an average property price of £22.8m.